chimbosonic/blog/src/posts/hashicorp-vault-and-docker-compose.md

 I control variables that are shared between these services, but change based on the machine hosting it (Usually just the domain name change) via `{{ hostname }}.env` files.
 This has been working for me though one major downside is that the .env file can't be committed to git due to it containing secrets such as api keys.

-This is where I've been leveraging vault and specifically [vault agent](https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent) to template the `.env` file so I can push the `.env` template but not the secrets themselves.
+This is where I've been leveraging vault and specifically [vault agent](https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent) to template the `.env` file, so I can push the `.env` template but not the secrets themselves.

 Vault agent is capable of templating a file using go template syntax and generates the files with data from vault.